GavRobbs/zippy/README.md

 ### Changelog

-16/8/24: Made the server non-blocking, with proper Content-Length serving.
+- 16/8/24: Made the server non-blocking, with proper Content-Length serving.
-16/8/24: Fixed the handling of query parameters and added support for the Content-Length header
+- 16/8/24: Fixed the handling of query parameters and added support for the Content-Length header

+### Current Priorities

+- Fix my trie implementation for the router
+- Add a file storage backend option
+- Add a templating engine
+- Integrate JSON and XML libraries
+- Add templated HTML, JSON, XML and file responses